anton-novak/community-board-bot/README.md

 ```
 `services` file contains functions that query the back end and helper functions.

-There are no `.css` files for pages and components, but for a `.css` file for animating `<Notification/>`.
+There are no `.css` files for pages and components, but for `.css` files with keyframes for animations.
 Styling is done inline using Bulma stylesheet classes or `style` objects for fine-tuning.

 # Challenges & roadmap